-The IAASB also considered proposed revised requirements in ISA 700, Forming an Opinion and Reporting on Financial Statements, and a revised illustrative auditor’s report.
+The IAASB also considered proposed revised requirements in ISA 700, and a revised illustrative auditor’s report.

-Finally, the IAASB received an update about work underway by the International Accounting Standards Board and the US Financial Accounting Standards Board relating to going concern.
+Finally, the IAASB received an update about work underway by the IASB and the US FASB relating to going concern.

-At its April 2013 meeting, the IAASB considered drafts of proposed International Standard on Auditing (ISA) 700 (Revised), Forming an Opinion and Reporting on Financial Statements, and proposed new ISA 701, Communicating Key Audit Matters in the Independent Auditor’s Report.
+At its April 2013 meeting (Agenda Item 2), the IAASB considered drafts of proposed ISA 700 (Revised), and proposed new ISA 701.

-In relation to proposed ISA 701, which would apply to audits of listed entities and when auditors of entities other than listed entities communicate key audit matters in the auditor’s report, the IAASB discussed:
+In relation to proposed ISA 701, which would apply to audits of listed entities and when auditors of entities other than listed entities communicate KAM in the auditor’s report, the IAASB discussed:

 - Revised objectives of the auditor focused on the auditor determining, from the matters communicated with those charged with governance, those matters that, in the auditor’s professional judgment, were of most significance in the audit of the financial statements; and, having formed an opinion on the financial statements, communicating those matters in the auditor’s report.

 - Factors in relation to determining KAM to communicate in the auditor’s report.

 - Proposed requirements when auditors of entities other than listed entities communicate KAM in the auditor’s report.

 - Revised introductory language in the illustrative auditor’s report which explains the purpose of the communication of KAM.